lynnlangit/gcp-for-bioinformatics/README.md

 ---

-### Why should I use a public cloud vendor for bioinformatics?
+### Why would I choose to use a public cloud vendor for bioinformatics?

 [![flow-cell](/images/flow-cell.jpg)]()